chanvn/rps/README.md

 # rps

-A simple console rock paper scissors app to get into the JS swing of things.
+A simple  rock paper scissors app with UI to get into the JS swing of things.

 https://chanvn.github.io/rps/